Rand Stats

 Screenshot of quick test running on Terminal on macOS 12.6

-And another overall quality improvement switching to iTerm2 on the same macOS version (12.6):
+And another overall quality improvement switching to iTerm2 on macOS:

 iTerm2 isn't purely an improvement over Terminal; there are a few minor degradations as well, such as shaded blocks being the wrong size, dashed lines being offset vertically, square corners being lengthened, and some text symbols gaining unrequested color.